fanat503/Laplace-attention/README.md

 2. **A sterile comparison harness** — base and HLA train from the same initial weights on the same data in the same order;
 3. **Theory and diagnostics** — verified theorems ([`docs/THEORY.md`](docs/THEORY.md)), causal knockout probes, interference and spectral metrics ([`docs/METRICS.md`](docs/METRICS.md)).

-**Status**: infrastructure complete and tested.
-Earlier iterations showed a 0.09 validation loss gap at 100M — reproducing that inside the harness is the first experiment, not a claim.

 ## The idea in one formula

 ```